-- This is a fungal disease that mainly impacts grapes, tomatoes and potatoes.
+- This is a fungal disease that mainly impacts grape, tomato and potato.

 Conditions in which downy mildew appears and spreads

 - Moisture is the main factor that triggers its spread.

 - Like most fungal attacks, downy mildew will spread fastest after rain showers.

 - Mildew is hindered when plants are spread far apart and air circulates well.